 Brescia University's institutional technology is primarily provided to enhance learning, to enrich educational opportunities, and to increase the efficiency of university operations.
 Personal use of institutional technology within the parameters of the Brescia Technology Use Policy can enrich the campus and is permitted, however use of console game units is limited in the residence halls, see the Director of Residence Life for more information.
-Any use which is incompatible with purposes of institutional technology or the mission of Brescia University is prohibited.
+Any use which is in-compatible with purposes of institutional technology or the mission of Brescia University is prohibited.
 Peer to Peer software is not allowed on campus and use of such software may be grounds for referral for student judicial punishment.

-For complete Brescia University Technology Use, go to: www.brescia.edu/information-technology-2
+For complete Brescia University Technology Use, go to: Brescia Information Technology